diamond-one/Async-Slackbot/README.md

 This script automates asynchronous standup meetings on Slack by communicating with users based on predefined questions for specific weekdays and collects their responses.

+## Current Status
+- Functionality: All features are working and was running (manually triggered) in the studio for eight months
+- Development: Currently stopped to focus on other projects

 ## Features
 - **Privatly messages users, then posts replies in a public status channel**
 - **Day Specific Questions**: Specific to Monday, Wednesday, and Friday.